ebuech/ebuech.github.io/_pages/about.md

 ## Latest News

+**Upcoming** - I will be presenting our work on MPC strategies for grid-interactive water heaters at the [ACEEE Hot Water Forum](https://www.aceee.org/2024-hot-water-forum-hot-air-forum) in March

 **2/15/24** - Our [new paper](https://ieeexplore.ieee.org/document/10436431) on model predictive control strategies for residential water heaters was published in IEEE Transactions on Smart Grid

 **12/7/23** - Our [EV-EcoSim paper](https://ieeexplore.ieee.org/abstract/document/10342763) was published in IEEE Transactions on Smart Grid and the [code is available on github](https://github.com/ebalogun01/EV-EcoSim)